Shubham-Parihar7/Employee-Salary-Prediction-Using-ML-Algorithms/README.md

 # Employee-Salary-Prediction-Using-ML-Algorithms

 This project predicts employee salaries using various machine learning algorithms.
-The model is trained on a dataset containing employee information and then deployed as a web application using Streamlit.
+The model is trained on a dataset containing employee information.

 -----